latonis/content-server/posts/100-days-of-yara-2024-day-01/post.md

 As with any feature implementation, I started with a use case.
 Back in my original [post](https://jacoblatonis.me/posts/yara-and-me) about YARA-X development, I noted about opportunities to cluster binaries based on specific attributes.
 As I was digging through relevant **Mach-O** `load_commands` for this, I thought the **UUID** load command would be a great starting place.
 There's a few reasons for my thinking on this being a great starting place:

 1. it is a single field
-2. it *should be* in every Mach-O binary
-3. it can be spoofed
+2. it can be spoofed
-4. easy to detect on
+3. easy to detect on

 With my reasoning laid out above, let's dive into what it takes to implement it.